|Phase III||Treatment||Active||18 and over||NCI, Other||RTOG 1112|

 - Any one hepatocellular carcinoma > 15 cm

-- Total maximal sum of hepatocellular carcinoma > 20 cm
+- Total maximal sum of hepatocellular carcinomas or a single conglomerate HCC > 20 cm

 - More than 5 discrete intrahepatic parenchymal foci of HCC